tytydraco/yessleep/out/My_Land_is_Cursed_Part_1_Something_Watches_Me_Sleep_Every_Night_and_Is_Getting_Closer.md

 Hollow darkness hung calmly.
 I flicked the light switch and cleared the closet swiftly.
-I signed in confusion.
+I sighed in confusion.
 I had no mental ailments, every airhead they had said so, but still, it was hard to not question my own sanity.
 As I turned off the light I jumped, something brushed past my feet.
 The feeling was like standing in a flow of snakes in January.
 Something frigid and slithering.
 It flowed over my feet and underneath my bed.
 I clicked on the flashlight mounted on the bottom of the Sig and searched the ground.
 Nothing.